wobfan/bitwarden_vault_export_clicker/README.md

 ## Bitwarden Vault Export Script
-This script manually exports names, passwords and websites of Bitwarden vault items.
+This script manually exports names, passwords and websites of Bitwarden vault items in the Bitwarden macOS app.
 It's based on Apple Script and is written really really badly.
+You have to be logged into Bitwarden and it has to be unlocked (e.g. by using fingerprint).
+It's not meant as a perfect portable script, but merely as a proof of concept for hopeless people, to provide an example template to use to recover passwords.
 It requires exact coordinates of some buttons that are located in the Bitwarden macOS application.
 Also, it's currently only optimized for German keyboards, as I used keycodes (which you shouldn't do, for the sake of portability).